AnhQuocVo/VAQ/README.md

 ## 📂 Projects

 Here are some of my recent projects:
+- Econometrics & Quantitative Analysis – A research project using data processing and analysis to explore the impact of digital transformation, Intellectual Capital & AI Readiness.
+Applied GMM, Fixed/Random Effects, PCA, and Machine Learning on panel data to evaluate the economic impact of innovation. ([In-Progress])

+- Sales Analysis Dashboard – An interactive dashboard built with Power BI to visualize KPIs and identify sales trends for a small business. ([Link])

+- "The Role of Digital Transformation..." – A research project using data processing and analysis to explore the impact of digital transformation. ([Link])

 - 📈 [Project Name] – Brief description ([Link])
 - 📊 [Dashboard Name] – Interactive dashboard built with [Tool] ([Link])
 - 🔍 [Analysis Name] – A deep-dive into [Topic] ([Link])